 Visit Victoria via BC Ferries

-The provincial capital Victoria on Vancouver Island can be a day trip from Vancouver, though it is a long one due to the 1.5 hour ferry ride at either end.
+BC’s provincial capital of Victoria on Vancouver Island can be a day trip from Vancouver.
+But it’s a long one, due to the 1.5 hour ferry ride at either end.
 But don’t let that stop you from considering a truly grand day out across the Salish Sea.

 Catch an early ferry and fill your visit to Victoria with these must do activities.
-Start at Butchart Gardens, which is on the way from the ferry terminal, to enjoy a stroll through the 55 acres of beautiful floral displays, water features and quarries.
-You can even bring your pup, the Gardens are dog-friendly.
+Start at Butchart Gardens, which is on the way from the ferry terminal.
+Enjoy a stroll through the 55 acres of beautiful floral displays, water features and quarries.
+You can even bring your pup.
+The Gardens are dog-friendly.

-Take a scenic drive along Dallas Road, stopping for a walk in Beacon Hill Park to enjoy nature and the Children’s Farm with its goats and peacocks.
+Take a scenic drive along Dallas Road.
+Stop for a walk in Beacon Hill Park to enjoy nature and the Children’s Farm with its goats and peacocks.